-The JBL Live 660NC Wireless are mid-range over-ear headphones for casual use, like office work and commuting.
+The JBL Live 660NC Wireless are mid-range over-ear headphones for casual use, that are a great fit for office work and commuting.
 These wireless headphones have a similar design and features to the JBL Live 460NC Wireless, on-ear headphones from the same line-up.
 They work with a companion app with a parametric EQ for sound customization and have an active noise cancelling (ANC) feature.
 They're also equipped with 'Ambient Aware' and 'Talk-Through' modes meant to let you easily hear your surroundings without removing the headphones.

 The JBL Live 660NC are good for neutral sound.
 Out-of-the-box, they have a slightly bass-heavy sound profile with a touch of extra thump and punch.
 However, if you prefer a different sound, you can customize their sound using their companion app's parametric EQ or presets if you prefer a more neutral sound.
 However, their passive soundstage doesn't feel very immersive, and they're somewhat prone to inconsistent audio delivery.
 It's important to ensure the correct fit each time you use them.